-Participating Companies: As of December 31, 2012, the Company owned three insurance subsidiaries, Bankers Fidelity Life Insurance Company, American Southern Insurance Company and its wholly owned subsidiary, American Safety Insurance Company, in addition to one non-insurance company, xCalibre Risk Services, Inc. All four of these subsidiaries were eligible to participate in the Plan.
+Participating Companies: As of December 31, 2013, the Company owned four insurance subsidiaries, Bankers Fidelity Life Insurance Company and its wholly owned subsidiary, Bankers Fidelity Assurance Company, American Southern Insurance Company and its wholly owned subsidiary, American Safety Insurance Company, in addition to one non-insurance company, xCalibre Risk Services, Inc. All of these subsidiaries were eligible to participate in the Plan.